Classification of strongly asymptotically log del Pezzo flags and surfaces: Strongly asymptotically log del Pezzo flags

-\bremark Note that Proposition \ref{badflagcriterionprop} characterizes a positivity property of $(S,C)$ in terms of a `downstairs' pair $(s,c)$ as well as curves that live on {\it intermediate} pairs $(S',C')$ that are blow-ups of $(s,c)$ but blow-{\it downs} of $(S,C)$!
+\bremark Note that Theorem \ref{badflagcriterionprop} characterizes a positivity property of $(S,C)$ in terms of a `downstairs' pair $(s,c)$ as well as curves that live on {\it intermediate} pairs $(S',C')$ that are blow-ups of $(s,c)$ but blow-{\it downs} of $(S,C)$!
 See Remark \ref{DprimeRemark}.
-Still, after some thought the content of \PR{badflagcriterionprop} might seem intuitive, however, as we will see below there are a few pitfalls to an `easy' proof. \eremark
+Still, after some thought the content of Theorem \ref{badflagcriterionprop} might seem intuitive, however, as we will see below there are a few pitfalls to an `easy' proof. \eremark